Godzilla vs. Mechagodzilla II

-Godzilla vs. Mechagodzilla II was released theatrically in Japan on December 11, 1993.
+Godzilla vs. Mechagodzilla II was released theatrically in Japan on December 11, 1993, to generally positive reviews from critics.
 The film was a commercial success, generating a combined $194,000,000 from the box office, book sales and merchandise sales by 1994.
+It was the first Japanese film to use Dolby Digital sound format.
 It was released directly to pay-per-view satellite television in the United States in 1998 by Sony Pictures Television.
 The film was promoted as the last film in the franchise's Heisei series, and was also promoted by a children's television program called Adventure!
 Godzilland 2.
 Although Godzilla vs. Mechagodzilla II was not the final entry in the Heisei series, as it was followed by Godzilla vs. SpaceGodzilla in 1994, Toho producers initially wished to avoid competing with TriStar's then-upcoming Godzilla reboot.